Farama-Foundation/SuperSuit/README.md

 ## Environment Vectorization

-These functions turn plain Gym environments into vectorized environments, for every common vector environment spec.
+These functions turn plain Gymnasium environments into vectorized environments, for every common vector environment spec.

-`gym_vec_env_v0(env, num_envs, multiprocessing=False)` creates a Gym vector environment with `num_envs` copies of the environment.
+`gym_vec_env_v0(env, num_envs, multiprocessing=False)` creates a Gymnasium vector environment with `num_envs` copies of the environment.
 If `multiprocessing` is True, AsyncVectorEnv is used instead of SyncVectorEnv.

 `stable_baselines_vec_env_v0(env, num_envs, multiprocessing=False)` creates a stable_baselines vector environment with num_envs copies of the environment.
 If `multiprocessing` is True, SubprocVecEnv is used instead of DummyVecEnv.
 Needs stable_baselines to be installed to work.

 `stable_baselines3_vec_env_v0(env, num_envs, multiprocessing=False)` creates a stable_baselines vector environment with num_envs copies of the environment.
 If `multiprocessing` is True, SubprocVecEnv is used instead of DummyVecEnv.
 Needs stable_baselines3 to be installed to work.

-`concat_vec_envs_v1(vec_env, num_vec_envs, num_cpus=0, base_class='gym')` takes in an `vec_env` which is vector environment (should not have multithreading enabled).
+`concat_vec_envs_v1(vec_env, num_vec_envs, num_cpus=0, base_class='gymnasium')` takes in an `vec_env` which is vector environment (should not have multithreading enabled).
 Creates a new vector environment with `num_vec_envs` copies of that vector environment concatenated together and runs them on `num_cpus` cpus as balanced as possible between cpus. `num_cpus=0` or `num_cpus=1` means to create 0 new threads, i.e. run the process in an efficient single threaded manner.
 A use case for this function is given below.
-If the base class of the resulting vector environment matters as it does for stable baselines, you can use the `base_class` parameter to switch between `"gym"` base class and `"stable_baselines3"`'s base class.
+If the base class of the resulting vector environment matters as it does for stable baselines, you can use the `base_class` parameter to switch between `"gymnasium"` base class and `"stable_baselines3"`'s base class.
 Note that both have identical functionality.

 ### Parallel Environment vectorization